NBA Draft: Suns are 'certainly open' to trading No. 1 pick, and it might not be a bad idea

 The Phoenix Suns have never had the No. 1 pick in the NBA Draft, and there's a chance they might not have it this year either.

-Despite winning the lottery and earning the top pick in June's NBA Draft, Suns general manager Ryan McDonogh said on Friday that he would be open to trading the pick for the right player.
+Despite winning the lottery and earning the top pick in June's NBA Draft, Suns general manager Ryan McDonough said on Friday that he would be open to trading the pick for the right player.
 Via ESPN:

 "We're certainly open to that.
 We'll consider it," McDonough said.
 "Obviously, we'll have more information closer to the draft than we do today, after we go through the workout process and the interview process and we get the medical physicals.
 So we're open to that.